 AWS Glue is the best option for teams that are looking for data integration from other platforms in the AWS ecosystem into Redshift.

-Stitch is a data pipeline tool that's part of Talend.
+Stitch is an open-source data pipeline tool that's part of Talend.
 It manages data extraction and simple transformations using a built-in GUI or Python, Java, or SQL.

 Standard plan starting at $100/month for up to 5 million active rows per month, one destination, and 10 sources (limited to "Standard" sources)